mas-the-spaz/BLFS-automation/README.rst

 Todo
 ----

--  implement different db’s for different LFS versions
+-  [ ] implement different db’s for different LFS versions
+-  [ ] add ``--info`` flag to display information about a package
+-  [ ] query to install a package if only one search result was found